 - Price

-2. Pony Jorgensen
+2. Top Brand: Pony Jorgensen

-In woodworking clamps Pony and Bessey are always head to head.
+In woodworking, clamps Pony and Bessey are always head to head.

-And, that’s because they engineer clamps with top quality, similar features and have a solid brand reputation for durability over the long haul.
+And that’s because they engineer clamps with top quality, similar features, and have a solid brand reputation for durability over the long haul.

 Key features of the Pony parallel clamps are: